On a secure cluster, you must be an

-admin user to access this area of the DB Console.
-See DB Console security.
+VIEWACTIVITY role option) to access this area of the DB Console.
+Refer to DB Console security.

-Choose a view by selecting the Statement Fingerprints or Active Executions radio button.
+Choose a view by selecting the Transaction Fingerprints or Active Executions radio button.
 The selection is retained when you switch between the Statements and Transactions tabs on the SQL Activity page.

 To view this page, click SQL Activity in the left-hand navigation of the DB Console.

-The Statements tab is selected.
-The Statement Fingerprints radio button is selected and the Statements table displays.
+Click the Transactions tab.
+The Transaction Fingerprints radio button is selected and the Transactions table displays.

-The following screenshot shows the statement fingerprint for
+The following screenshot shows the transaction fingerprint for

 SELECT city, id FROM vehicles WHERE city = $1 while running the

-If you click the statement fingerprint in the Statements column, the Statement Fingerprint page displays.
+If you click the transaction fingerprint in the Transactions column, the Transaction Details page displays.

 Active Executions view

-- Understand and tune workload performance, particularly for long-running statements.
+- Understand and tune workload performance, particularly for long-running transactions.

 To display this view, click SQL Activity in the left-hand navigation of the DB Console.

 The Statements tab is selected.
-Click the Active Executions radio button.
+Click the Transactions tab and the Active Executions radio button.
 The Active Executions table displays.